 Born in Concord, California, on December 6, 1920, Dave Brubeck worked as a jazz pianist before co-founding the Dave Brubeck Quartet in 1951.
 His use of unconventional meters contributed to his huge appeal.
 Some of his most popular compositions include "Blue Rondo a la Turk," "In Your Own Sweet Way" and "The Duke."
 The song "Take Five," composed by Brubeck's longtime partner, saxophonist Paul Desmond, was the first jazz instrumental to sell more than a million copies.
-Brubeck died on December 5, 2012,
+Brubeck died on December 5, 2012, at age 91.

 Born in Concord, California, on December 6, 1920, David Warren Brubeck began playing piano when he was 4 years old, and began performing with jazz bands in California in the early 1930s.
 After graduating from high school, in 1938, Brubeck enrolled at the College of the Pacific in California.
 Not long after, he formed a 12-piece jazz ensemble.

 During World War II, Brubeck conducted a service band in General George Patton's army.
 Following the war, he attended Mills College to study music composition.